top of page

 Recognise that the presence of Awareness is the only ever-present Reality of your experience.
 Witness the coming and going of every thought, sensation and perception, and notice that Awareness remains constant and immutable throughout the thoroughgoing flux of phenomena.

-Awareness remains after every thought, sensation, and perception dissolves, therefore it is clear that Awareness, not these changing phenomena, is the essential Reality of 'I'.
+Awareness remains after every thought, sensation, and perception dissolves.
+Thusly, just by understanding this truth that Awareness remains ever-presently, not these changing phenomena, we understand by implication that Awareness is the essential Reality of 'I'.
 After everything that can be removed from our Self has been removed, what is essential to our Self remains, that is, the pure experience of Awareness remains.

-Now, we notice that our Self is the pure experience of being aware, pure Awareness itself, and that the thoughts, sensations and perceptions are not essential or intrinsic to our Being, for they come and go.
-I, this pure presence of Awareness, do not come and go.
+Now, notice that our Self is the pure experience of Being Aware, pure Awareness itself, and that the thoughts, sensations and perceptions are not essential or intrinsic to our Being, for they come and go.
+I, this pure presence of Awareness, does not come or go.
 I remain ever-present to witness all forms of experience appearing and disappearing.

-To abide here, as this pure experience of Being Aware, marinating in our essence, contemplating the its nature, we can cease giving exclusive attention to the apparent thoughts, sensations and perceptions, and instead relax our attention into the background of Awareness, simply Being Aware of Being Aware.
-And from here we ask ourself a series of questions, such as these:
+To abide here, as this pure experience of Being Aware, contemplating its nature, we can cease giving exclusive attention to thoughts, sensations and perceptions, and instead relax our attention into the background of Awareness, simply Being Aware of Being Aware.
+If our interest is sparked to contemplate further, we can continue our marination in self-enquiry, by asking ourself a series of questions, such as these:

 Am I present and aware?